verless/verless/example/README.md

 # Welcome to the example project

-This small example project demonstrates how a verless website could look like.
+This small example project demonstrates how a verless website could look.
 It contains the basic templates, some content files, some images and a stylesheet.
 Feel free to check out how Markdown files are structured or how certain page fields are accessed in templates.
 For more in-depth explanations, check out the [documentation](../docs).